verbose/verb/docs/src/content/stores.md

 ## Store comparison

+The first 3 types are stored in user home: `~/.data-store`, the last type "local configs", is stored locally to a project.

 **Type** | **API** | **Description**
 --- | --- | ---
 Global defaults | `app.globals` | Generic global defaults, persisted to `~/.data-store/globals/defaults.json`.
 These defaults are shared by `verb`, `assemble`, `update` and `generate`.